MOEAFramework/RealWorldBenchmarks/README.md

 Download the latest MOEA Framework binaries or source code from http://moeaframework.org/ and extract the archive to a folder on your computer.
 We will refer to this as folder as `${MOEAFRAMEWORK_ROOT}` below.

-Alternatively, if using Maven, start a new Maven project and add a reference to the `moeaframework` dependency in `pom.xml`.

 #### Compile Benchmark Problems

 Several of the benchmark problems are written in other languages and must be compiled before use.
-Please follow these steps:
+To compile and setup these programs, run:

 1. Clone this repository - `git clone https://github.com/MOEAFramework/RealWorldBenchmarks.git`
 2. Run `make -C native`